 - Essential oils: Tea tree, lavender, eucalyptus, geranium, chamomile, rose, rosemary and thyme essential oils have all been found to fight skin inflammation and help treat sensitive skin.
 To treat the area, simply rub three drops of oil on three times daily mixed with 1/2 teaspoon of coconut oil.
 Always combine these with a carrier oil (including coconut or jojoba oil) and apply to the affected area no more than twice daily.
 Perform a skin patch test first and then start gradually to test results, making sure you don’t experience an allergic reaction.

+Lastly, I consider it very important to join supportive organizations.
 The National Rosacea Society and National Institute of Arthritis and Musculoskeletal and Skin Diseases (NAIMS) can both be helpful in helping you understand the disease, be aware of the latest research as well as rosacea treatments.

 Get FREE Access!